-I'm a third-year PhD student and Computational Design Reseracher(CoDeR) in Visual Computing Lab at IST Austria, where I work with Prof. Bernd Bickel, and supported by MSCA-ITN DISTRO project.
+I'm a fourth-year PhD student and Computational Design Researcher(CoDeR) in Visual Computing Lab at IST Austria, where I work with Prof. Bernd Bickel, supported by MSCA-ITN DISTRO project.

 My current research interests include Computational design, Digital Fabrication and Human Computation.
 Check my recent publications.

 GraphiCon is an UGC media focus on computer graphics, it is founded by several graphics researchers.
 Currently it is hosted on Zhihu and Wechat official account platform.

 GAMES stands for Graphics And Mixed Environment Seminar, aims at spreading computer graphics techniques and assisting young graphics researchers.

 In our SIGGRAPH 2017 paper: Functionality-aware Retargeting of Mechanisms to 3D Shapes, We present an interactive design system to create functional mechanical objects.
 Our computational approach allows novice users to retarget an existing mechanical template to a user-specified input shape.